 You need these products

 If you want to know exactly how color filters are used to identify gemstones and gemstones and would like to find out details about well-founded examination examples, simply order our whitepaper “Color Filters”.
-This specialist publication was produced in collaboration with Prof. Dr. Jochen Schlueter wrote. a qualified mineralogist in charge of the permanent collection on display at the Mineralogical Museum in Hamburg.
+This specialist publication was produced in collaboration with Prof. Dr. Jochen Schlueter wrote.
+He is a graduate mineralogist and responsible for the display collection of the Mineralogical Museum in Hamburg.

 Do you want to read more?